0-Mqix/structured/README.md

     };
 }
 ```
-And to write an object to an buffer looks like this below.
+And to create an buffer from an object looks like this below.
 ```ts
 const responseDataStruct = new Structured(false, [
 	["deviceId", uint32],